 - Title to lien holder information available through online inquiry:

 For electronic processing agents that use inquiry to access DMV records during business transactions, eMV and third party systems will now display complete title to lien holder information.
 New features include alternate delivery information, if a title is paper or electronic, and electronic transaction receipts showing the most current Wisconsin title number.
-For more information about how to use new features and when they will be available to you as an electronic processing agent, please contact CVR, DealerTrack or if you are an eMV Agent user, use the processing resources found on the eMV PARTNER page.
+For more information about how to use new features and when they will be available to you as an electronic processing agent, please contact CVR, DealerTrack or if you are an eMV PARTNER user, use the processing resources found on the eMV PARTNER page.

 - Release liens through electronic service providers: